MewsSystems/gitbook-connector-api/use-cases/payment-automation/tokenized-credit-cards.md

 2. [Create payment form](https://docs.pci-proxy.com/collect-and-store-cards/capture-iframes#1-setup-secure-fields) to collect card number and CVV.
 3. [Retrieve a Transaction ID](https://docs.pci-proxy.com/collect-and-store-cards/capture-iframes#3-retrieve-a-transaction-id) using the `merchantId`.
 Take note of the `transactionId` in the response, which looks like a series of numbers (e.g. `201028230732590232`).

 [Step 4 - Obtain tokens](https://docs.pci-proxy.com/collect-and-store-cards/capture-iframes#4-obtain-tokens) is done by Mews’ backend.
 No action is required by the integration partner in this step.

+**Note:**

+Though not required by PCI Proxy, credit card expiration date is listed as a mandatory parameter on the [Add tokenized credit card](../operations/finance#add-tokenized-credit-card) so that it can be displayed within the customer profile in Mews.
+This can be also used and an additional validation method for the property to know if there is an expired card on file.

+To handle this, we recommend that the payment form includes a field for guests to input their credit card expiration date, which needs not be sent to PCI Proxy, and only needs to be included in the [Add tokenized credit card](../operations/finance#add-tokenized-credit-card) API request.

 #### 3. Add the tokenized credit card to a customer profile in Mews